danswart/ryb-book/_book/index.md

   <p class="quote-description">(father of the Japanese economic miracle.
 See https://en.wikipedia.org/wiki/Deming_Prize)</p>
 </blockquote>

-THIS IS A TEST EDIT CREATED FROM THE 'EDIT THIS PAGE' LINK IN THE BOOKDOWN BOOK HOSTED ON NETLIFY

 This is the website for my first book ever, __[*Reimagine Your Business, A Personalized Guide to Beating Your Competition* (Swart 2023)]()__.

 It is a book with remarkable qualities, above and beyond its written content.
 Due to recent advances in web-based technology this book is not just a good read but is a personalized <span style="color: darkgreen; font-size: 1.25em; font-weight: 700; font-style: italic;">experience</span>.